IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 !!! tip
     The folder can have any name, but it is recommended to avoid special characters and spaces to ensure compatibility across different devices and operating systems.

-Create a configuration file inside the folder with either named `config.ts` or, a with name that ends `.config.ts` such as `default.config.ts`.
+Create a configuration file inside the folder either named `config.ts` or with name that ends in `.config.ts`, such as `default.config.ts`.

 Populate the file with configuration settings.
 A minimal example could be: